 - Paperback ISBN:

-Li Tan is professor of Electrical Engineering at Purdue University Northwest.
+Lizhe Tan is a professor in the Department of Electrical and Computer Engineering at Purdue University Northwest.
 He received his Ph.D. degree in Electrical Engineering from the University of New Mexico, Albuquerque, in 1992.
-Dr. Tan has taught digital signal processing, control systems and communication systems for over 20 years.
-He has published more than 80 refereed technical articles in journals, conference papers and book chapters in the area of digital signal processing.
-He has co-authored 4 textbooks, and holds a US patent.
-Dr. Tan is a senior member of the IEEE.
+Dr. Tan has extensively taught signals and systems, digital signal processing, analog and digital control systems, and communication systems for many years.
+He has published a number of refereed technical articles in journals, conference papers and book chapters in the areas of digital signal processing.
+He has authored and co-authored 4 textbooks, and holds a US patent.
+Dr. Tan is a senior member of the IEEE and has served as an associate editor for several engineering journals.

 Professor, Electrical Engineering, Purdue University Northwest, IN, USA

 Jean Jiang is an associate professor in the Department of Engineering Technology at Purdue University Northwest.
 She received her Ph.D. degree in Electrical Engineering from the University of New Mexico, Albuquerque, in 1992.
-Dr. Jiang has taught digital signal processing, control systems and communication systems for over 20 years.
-She has published refereed technical articles in journals, conference papers and book chapters in the area of digital signal processing, and co-authored 4 textbooks.
+Dr. Jiang has taught digital signal processing, control systems and communication systems for many years.
+She has published a number of refereed technical articles in journals, conference papers and book chapters in the area of digital signal processing, and co-authored 4 textbooks.
+Dr. Jiang is a senior member of the IEEE.

 Engineering Technology, Purdue University Northwest, IN, USA